1678182849061475/Enchanted-Forrest/README.md

 -   **Immersive 3D Environment:** Explore a detailed forest environment with a unique radioactive aesthetic.
 -   **First-Person Perspective:** Experience the game through the eyes of Chris, the main character.
--   **AI-Driven Interactions:** Converse with birds that generate speech using the Gemini API.
+-   **AI-Driven Interactions:** Converse with birds and the wolf that generate speech using the Gemini API.
 -   **Dynamic Image Pop-Ups:** Discover images accompanied by authorized MP3 files as you traverse the forest.
 -   **Keyboard Controls:** Use arrow keys to move Chris and explore the enchanted forest.